backstage/backstage/plugins/airbrake/README.md

 Welcome to the Airbrake plugin!

+This is a plugin providing connectivity between Backstage and Airbrake (https://airbrake.io/).

 _This plugin is currently not fit for use as it is work in progress_

 ## Getting started